clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring_lein.md

-{:title "Library Development and Distribution"
- :layout :page :sidebar-omit? true :page-index 103110}
+{:title "Library Development and Distribution with Leiningen" :layout :page :sidebar-omit? true :page-index 103110}

 > Question: should we retain this old Leiningen example but bring it up to date (as well as adding a Clojure CLI version)?